Roland U-110

 The Roland U-110 is a ROMpler synthesizer module that was produced by Roland Corporation in 1988.

-General information

 The predecessor of the more successful U-20 keyboard and U-220 module, the U-110 was Roland's first dedicated sample playback synth.
 It used ROM to store sounds rather than loading them from disks into RAM, hence it was not a true sampler as it could not sample sounds.